-These materials, trainings & organizations assist educators in planning strategies to support children.
+Explore the various organizations that assist educators in planning strategies to support children

 All About Young Children